QA Engineering in 2026: Automation Has Split the Role

 How to Use This in Your Job Search

 Pick your automation framework based on your target company type.
 All three main web frameworks appear in meaningful numbers, but they are not interchangeable.
-Selenium is the established enterprise standard, strongest with Java and Python.
+Selenium is the established enterprise standard, strongest with Java (Java + Selenium has the highest co-occurrence lift in the entire dataset at 5.77).
 Playwright is the modern choice for TypeScript and JavaScript teams running CI/CD.
 Cypress is the JS-native option preferred by frontend-heavy teams.
-The co-occurrence data suggests one practical default: start with Playwright if you are building fresh (it has the highest pairing lift with CI/CD, the modern pipeline requirement), but be ready to use Selenium when a job description asks for it.
+One practical default: start with Playwright if you are building fresh (it has the highest pairing lift with CI/CD), but be ready to use Selenium when a job description asks for it.

 Add SQL to your automation skills.
-Postman and SQL co-occur at lift 2.77.
 Backend validation is where QA roles command higher salaries, because it requires understanding both the API contract and the underlying data model.
 If you can fire a Postman request and then verify database state with a SQL query, you are in a different conversation than a candidate who only validates the HTTP response.
 QA Engineer roles combining SQL and automation tend to skew more senior and better compensated.

 Practice under conditions that match the interview.
 Our interactive courses cover the software engineering fundamentals, SQL, and system design concepts that QA automation interviews test.
 The question bank lets you drill specific topics: SQL queries, REST API concepts, CI/CD pipeline design.
 AI mock interviews let you run live practice scenarios with on-demand feedback, including behavioral questions about how you have found, reported, and tracked down real bugs in production systems.